msegt/introduction-to-git/README.md

 # Introduction To Git

 A short introduction to Git and the Gitlab server in the School of Computer Science and Informatics.
+This course assumes you are using the Windows labs in the School (C/2.04 & C/2.05).

 This course will walk you through the basics of using version control to keep track of your work.
 There are some very good reasons to use version control: